rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/PhysicalHost.md

   - The default CBT status of this Physical Host.
 - cbtStatus: System.String
   - The CBT status of this Physical Host.
+- nasMigrationInfo: System.String
+  - Information pertaining to switching the NAS host from Rubrik CDM to RSC.
 - cdmLink: System.String
   - A link to view the workload on the Rubrik cluster.
 Currently for Volume Group use only.
 - descendantConnection: PhysicalHostDescendantTypeConnection